 In a small saucepan, mix the miso into the water, mashing it with a fork to dissolve it as much as possible.
 Add the oats, stir, and leave to soak while you prep the toppings.

 Heat 1 tbsp of butter in a small frying pan over medium heat.
 When melted, add the thinly sliced mushrooms and saute until beginning to brown, about 10 minutes.
-Set aside.
+Add a dash of salt and set aside.

 Set the saucepan of oats over medium-low heat and slowly bring to just barely a simmer, stirring often.
 Add the last tablespoon of butter.
-Once the oats are thickened, remove from heat and serve into two bowls.
-Top each with half the mushrooms, sliced scallions, an egg if you’d like, and nori.
+If you want to add egg, pour the beaten egg in just at the end, once the oats have thickened, and stir constantly for a few minutes so that the egg develops a creamy texture and full mixes with the oats.
+Add an extra pinch of salt for the egg.
+Then remove from heat and serve into two bowls.
+Top each with half the mushrooms, sliced scallions, and nori.
 Enjoy immediately.